We want to help you party sober this holiday. The 4th of July Holiday is upon us, and with it comes unique challenges and threats to sobriety.

 6. Finding a new tradition to celebrate the holidays is always a great way to remove yourself from old habits.

 7. H.A.L.T. before you relapse.
 Keep balance in your day, check where you are at in hunger, fatigue, loneliness, or emotions.
 If you are hungry, eat a balanced meal.
-If you are experiencing an uncomfortable emotion, talk to someone about it.
+When you are experiencing an uncomfortable emotion, talk to someone about it.
 If you are lonely, call a sober friend you trust or attend a meeting.
-If you are tired, then take a nap or work to get a good night’s sleep.
+When you are tired, then take a nap or work to get a good night’s sleep.

 8. See if anyone in the rooms are doing anything fun for the holiday.
 Sometimes groups get together an have sober parties, it’s best to ask.